 This closes the problem of determining the nine parameters in terms of $\eta$, $\la_1$, $\la_2$, $\beta \epsilon_1$, and $\beta \epsilon_2$.
-In fact, Equations \eqref{c9} allow us to express $S_1$, $S_2$, $S_3$, and $B_0$ as linear combinations of $B_1$ and $B_2$, so that in the end one only has to solve (numerically) the two coupled transcendental equations \eqref{3.5}.
+In fact, Equation \eqref{c9} allows us to express $S_1$, $S_2$, $S_3$, and $B_0$ as linear combinations of $B_1$ and $B_2$ so that in the end, one only has to solve (numerically) the coupled transcendental Equation \eqref{3.5}.

 \begin{adjustwidth}{-\extralength}{0cm}

 \reftitle{References}